cgreenhalgh/daoplayer/docs/fileformat.md

 - `partial` - scene is partial, i.e. unspecified track stay at current levels (boolean, default false)
 - `tracks` - array of track refs (see below)
 - `constants` - optional set of Javascript constants for the whole composition - see below
+- `vars` - optional set of Javascript variables, reinitialised on each update and shared by all script running on that update (e.g. onupdate, dynamic volume & position) - see below
 - `onload` - Javascript code to execute (after onany) when this scene is loaded (string, see dynamic scenes, below).
 - `onupdate` - Javascript code to execute (after onany) when this scene is updated, e.g. when time or position changes (string, see dynamic scenes, below).
 - `updatePeriod` - regular period in seconds after which the scene should be updated (float, default undefined => never, see dynamic scenes, below).
 E.g. `3.0` implies update the scene every 3 seconds.